WHAT DO YOU DO?

 WHEN ARE THE TRIP FEES DUE?

 All final trip fees are due 30 days prior to your trip date (including fees for the house, meals, transportation, and lodging).
 Please note that any late payments will result in a $100 late fee.
 Any additional unpaid projects will incur an additional $100 late fee.
 Your group size cannot be adjusted lower on your invoice after hitting the 30 days prior deadline.
 Mail payments to Casas por Cristo, P.O.
 Box 971070, El Paso, Texas 79997 or pay online with a credit card.

 Since 1993, we have not had one incident related to physical violence or threat of kidnapping.
 We have encountered incidences of theft.
 However, in almost all of these cases, it has been in a situation of neglect (not keeping an eye on belongings, leaving them inside a vehicle overnight, etc.).
 We believe that the Lord has placed a hedge of protection around our ministry and the work that we do.
 We have a healthy grasp on the reality that comes with working in a foreign country.
 We believe in being aware, careful, and mindful of our surroundings at all times while we are serving.
 We are blessed to operate in communities where our work is well-respected and well-recognized.
 The people we come in contact with are appreciative and protective of the work that we do.

 Please know that if we ever feel the climate is too volatile or unsafe, we will respond accordingly and temporarily halt operations.

 CAN I VIEW YOUR FINANCIAL RECORDS?

 Yes.
 We always strive to be good stewards of the resources God has given us and to be transparent with our donors and supporters.
 Please click here to view our latest audited financial statement.
-Our Form 990 is also accessible from our Guidestar profile page here.
+You can also view our most recently filed Form 990 here, and it is also accessible from our Guidestar profile page.